Location: Northeastern British Columbia.

 13. About forty minutes into the hike, the circular route begins.
 Two

-falls (by going left) and 2.5 hours to reach the base of falls (by going
+Falls (by going left) and 2.5 hours to reach the base of the Falls (by going

 took the right path to go counter clockwise, as recommended by a sign

 14. You have an option of viewing Bergeron Falls from above, or going to